 Facebook recently introduced new gender options, resulting in mixed signals from its users.

-Gender is almost always used interchangeably with bad word, but they are not the same thing. bad word is a biological term and refers to your anatomy and your hormones but gender is more complex.
+Gender is almost always used interchangeably with sex, but they are not the same thing.
+Sex is a biological term and refers to your anatomy and your hormones but gender is more complex.
 A person’s gender has to do with society’s determination of what roles and behaviors are appropriate for men and women, which changes between cultures and different time periods.

 Some groups are happy and welcome the change made by the social media giant, while others (like myself) are a little confused about what it all means.
 Lucky for us, the Washingston Post created a breakdown of all the terms.